Tennessee fined more than $8 million for over 200 infractions in football program

 KNOXVILLE, Tenn.
 (AP) — The NCAA fined Tennessee more than $8 million on Friday and issued a scathing report outlining more than 200 infractions during the three-year tenure of former football coach Jeremy Pruitt.
 The Volunteers escaped a postseason ban.

-The sprawling report said Tennessee committed 18 Level I violations, the most severe, and said most involved recruiting infractions and direct payments to athletes and their families — benefits that totaled approximately $60,000.
+The sprawling report over 80 pages long said Tennessee committed 18 Level I violations, the most severe, and said most involved recruiting infractions and direct payments to athletes and their families — benefits that totaled approximately $60,000.

+Kay Norton, head of the panel that ruled on Tennessee, called the violations “egregious and expansive.”

+“It’s one of the largest cases this committee has ever adjudicated,” she said.

-The NCAA praised Tennessee for its cooperation and the Vols escaped the postseason ban penalty.
-But the infractions panel noted that decision was a difficult one given the circumstances.
+The NCAA praised Tennessee for its cooperation and the Vols escaped the postseason ban, but the infractions panel noted that decision was a difficult one given the circumstances.

 “The panel encountered a challenging set of circumstances related to prescribing penalties in this case,” it said in its decision.
 “The panel urges the Infractions Process Committee and the membership to clearly define its philosophy regarding penalties — which extends beyond postseason bans — and memorialize that philosophy in an updated set of penalty guidelines.”